2nd floor plan 6nd floor plan Contact

-The Department of Vascular Surgery at Na Homolce Hospital was established in 1990.
-Throughout its existence it has operated as a national and international department, receiving patients from all over the Czech Republic and abroad.
-It is the largest specialized department of vascular surgery in the Czech Republic and a training center in the field of vascular surgery at the graduate level.
-It also provides consultative services in severe and complicated vascular surgical cases.
-The department also participates in the training of Czech and foreign physicians in robotic vascular surgery and in teaching medical students attending the First Faculty of Medicine, Charles University in Prague.
-Each year 1,400-1,500 vascular surgeries are performed with excellent results that are comparable with leading international centers.
-More than 70 percent of the operations performed are categorized challenging vascular reconstructive procedures.
+The Department of Vascular Surgery was established at the Homolka Hospital in 1990.
+During its existence, it has been profiled as a department with national and international competence, which receives patients from all over the country and from abroad.
+It is the largest specialised department of vascular surgery in the Czech Republic and a training centre for vascular surgery within the framework of postgraduate training at the IPVZ.
+At the same time, it serves as a super-consular unit for cases of severe and complicated angiosurgical conditions.
+This workplace also participates in the training of Czech and foreign physicians in robotic vascular surgery and in the teaching of physicians of the 1st Faculty of Medicine of the Charles University in Prague and the 2nd Faculty of Medicine of the Charles University in Prague.
+Every year, 1500 - 1600 vascular operations are performed with excellent results, which are fully comparable with leading foreign centres.
+More than 70 percent of the department's capacity consists of operations classified as demanding vascular reconstruction procedures.

 We are the centre for surgical treatment of thoracoabdominal aortic aneurysm and perform the most of these operations in the whole country.
 Doctors have been trained in this field in the world's largest centres in Houston TEXAS MEDICAL CENTER in the USA.

 The most common diseases we treat